How to make a DIY wireless wall sconce with a battery operated puck light when you can't or don't want to run electric.

 I let it sit overnight to dry.

 After the bracket was up I attached the sconce.
 I did keep all of the wires intact just in case I ever want to hook the light up to electricity.

 Since the light is out of reach, I went with a puck light that came with a remote.
 That way I could turn it on and off without standing on a barstool (and giving my husband a heart attack).

-- My puck light was a bit big for the tapered shade on my sconce.
+The puck light I used was a bit big for the tapered shade on my sconce.
 When I glued it to the adapter it wouldn't screw into the outlet so I had to improvise.
 I just added a shim, by way of a wood round cut from a stick.
 Easy fix.
 The batteries for the puck light are still easily accessible.